-On Wednesday, December 16, Attorney Kala Sellers of Arnold & Itkin LLP filed a lawsuit on behalf of the family of a man who was killed in a fatal construction accident.
+On Wednesday, December 16, Arnold & Itkin LLP filed a lawsuit on behalf of the family of a man who was killed in a fatal construction accident.
 The man, 51-years-old, was crushed by an elevator on June 12 when he was working on the elevator shaft at the construction of Baylor’s new business school.
 Baylor's Business School is a 275,000 square foot facility named the Paul L. Foster Campus for Business and Innovation.

 The lawsuit named several defendants—including Rosendin Electric, Inc, of San Jose, CA; Flintco, LLC, of Tulsa, OK; Kone, Inc., of IL; Rick Edmiston, of Eddy; and Daryl Eugene Thompson, of Dallas.
 Our firm alleged that the contractors did not properly lock, or tag, the elevator system when work was being performed—which allowed the elevator to be operated while the deceased was working in the shaft.